-- In recipient's that have hip and knee flexion contractures of more than 20 degrees. - A stander will not be purchased for a recipient who has a gait trainer or ambulatory device.
+- In recipients with syncope, orthostatic hypotension, postural tachycardia syndrome, osteogenesis imperfecta, osteoporosis, and other brittle bone diseases, and hip subluxation. - In recipient's that have hip and knee flexion contractures of more than 20 degrees. - A stander will not be purchased for a recipient who has a gait trainer or ambulatory device.